netlogix/nlxLanguageShopSessionSyncShopware/README.md

-# sdLanguageShopSessionSyncShopware
+# nlxLanguageShopSessionSyncShopware

-## About sdLanguageShopSessionSyncShopware
+## About nlxLanguageShopSessionSyncShopware

 This shopware plugin synchronizes the session during a language change.